adsmetanina/hunter-college-data-week/README.md

-# Practice and Project Codes from Data Week 2025 hosted by the Hunter College Department of Computer Science
+# Hunter College Data Week 2025

 ## Files

+This repository contains practice and project codes from Data Week 2025 hosted by the Hunter College Department of Computer Science.

 | File                                     | Description                                                              |
 |------------------------------------------|--------------------------------------------------------------------------|